 - reflex loss

-This condition may appear out of nowhere or it could be the cause of a traumatic injury.
-You’re more likely to experience symptoms if you’re between age 30 and 50.
-This is because your vertebrae compress with age and the discs in your vertebrae degenerate over time.
+You’re more likely to experience symptoms if you’re between ages 30 and 50.
+This is because your vertebrae compress with age, and the discs in your vertebrae degenerate over time.

 - bulging disc